-- 1. Measures must adhere to CMS statutory requirements - a.
-Measures are required to reflect consensus among affected parties, and to the extent feasible, be endorsed by the national consensus entity with a contract under Section 1890(a) of the Social Security Act - b.
-The Secretary may select a measure in an area or topic in which a feasible and practical measure has not been endorsed by the entity with a contract under Section 1890(a) of the Social Security Act, if endorsed measures have been given due consideration - c.
-Measures shall address quality of process, structure, outcome, patients' perspectives on care, efficiency, and costs of care that relate to services furnished in the ambulatory care setting - Measures optimally would be field tested for the ASC clinical setting or Outpatient setting - 3.
-Measure is clinically relevant - 4.
-Data collection and submission burden of selected measures should be limited to the fullest extent possible since many ASCs are small facilities with limited staffing - 5.
-Measures should supply sufficient case numbers for differentiation of ASC performance - Measure steward will provide CMS with technical assistance and clarifications on the measure as needed
+- 1. Measures must adhere to statutory requirements. - a.
+Measures are required to reflect consensus among affected parties, and to the extent feasible, be endorsed by the national consensus entity with a contract under Section 1890(a) of the Social Security Act. - b.
+The Secretary may select a measure in an area or topic in which a feasible and practical measure has not been endorsed by the entity with a contract under Section 1890(a) of the Social Security Act, if endorsed measures have been given due consideration. - c.
+Measures shall address quality of process, structure, outcome, patients' perspectives on care, efficiency, and costs of care that relate to services furnished in the ambulatory care setting. - 2.
+Measures optimally would be field tested for the ASC clinical setting. - 3.
+Measure is clinically relevant. - 4.
+Data collection and submission burden of selected measures should be limited to the fullest extent possible since many ASCs are small facilities with limited staffing. - 5.
+Measures should supply sufficient case numbers for differentiation of ASC performance. - 6.
+Measure steward will provide CMS with technical assistance and clarifications on the measure as needed for review and presentation of the measure at required measure review and during Proposed and/or Final Rule writing, as well as post implementation support for FAQs and/or attestation guides if the measure is adopted into the CMS quality reporting program.